 When you get a small cut or a bruise, the area tends to get inflamed.
 This is the body’s natural way of fighting off infection so that the area heals as fast as possible.
 However, there are times, when your body tends to have inflammation, which is chronic.
 This is when the trouble arises and if you are not aware of the source of inflammation or the part of the body that is constantly inflamed, you might as well end up contracting certain lifestyle diseases and ailments like heart problems, obesity, Type 2 diabetes, and hypertension.

-Studies have proved that your body tends to stay chronically inflamed in the event the dosage of Omega-6 fatty acids exceeds that of the mount of Omega-3 fatty acids in your body.
+Studies done by well educated registered nurses have proved that your body tends to stay chronically inflamed in the event the dosage of Omega-6 fatty acids exceeds that of the mount of Omega-3 fatty acids in your body.

 How to tame inflammation – Lifestyle changes